compsygroup/bitbox/README.md

     ```bash
     source env/bin/activate
     ```
-2. Set the environment variable `PATH_3DI` or `DOCKER_3DI` if you have not set them already in .bahsrc (on Linux/Mac) or in System's Environment Variables (on Windows).
+2. Set the environment variable `PATH_3DI` or `DOCKER_BITBOX` if you have not set them already in .bahsrc (on Linux/Mac) or in System's Environment Variables (on Windows).
 If you did that you can skip this step.

 3. Import the library in your Python code:
  ```python